Colony Collapse Disorder

 - Contain capped brood

-- Contain food stores that are not robbed by neighboring bees or colony pests
+- Contain food stores that are not taken by neighboring bees or colony pests

 - Do not have enough bees to maintain colony brood

-- Have a workforce workforce that consists of younger adult bees
+- Have a workforce that consists of younger adult bees

 - Contain a queen